If you are in debt then a Debt Agreement may be a solution for you. Fox Symes is the largest provider of Debt Agreements in Australia.

-- Are insolvent
+- Be insolvent

 What does insolvent mean?

-A person is insolvent if and only if they cannot pay their debts as and when they fall due.
+A person is insolvent if and only if they cannot pay all their debts as and when they fall due.

-Is a debt agreement the same as going bankrupt?
+Is a Debt Agreement the same as going Bankrupt?

-No, a debt agreement is an alternative to bankruptcy.
-However by submitting a debt agreement proposal you are committing "an act of bankruptcy".
+No, a Debt Agreement is an alternative to bankruptcy.
+However by submitting a Debt Agreement Proposal you are committing "an act of bankruptcy".

-What does a debt agreement do?
+What does a Debt Agreement do?